Implementing Industrial Marketing on the World’s Only Professional Platform—LinkedIn

 - Remember to provide a higher-level summary of your company, along with basic information such as specialties, company size and type, industry, year found, website URL, and address.
 This information will further your searchability and credibility.

 - You can add industry-specific LinkedIn groups as featured groups to your Company Page.
-In order to add featured group(s), you must be a Company Page administrator and member of the group.
+To add featured group(s), you must be a Company Page administrator and member of the group.

 Get Creative with Company Page Updates

-So, What's a Great Company Update Look Like?
+So, What Does a Great Company Update Look Like?

 - Keep your updates short and sweet.
 LinkedIn recommends using 150 characters or less, including the landing page URL, to avoid truncation across most devices.
 Use the introductory text in the company update to ask a thought-provoking question, share a compelling statistics or quote, or offer a solution to an industry-specific problem—all within 150-character limit.